jotavare/libft/README.md

 * ``ft_putnbr_fd``

 ## BONUS
 The bonus functions in libft are focused on list manipulation and are worth an additional 25% towards the final grade.
-To achieve a grade of 125%, all 9 bonus functions and 34 mandatory functions must be completed accurately.
+To achieve a **grade of 125%**, **all 9 bonus functions and 34 mandatory functions** must be completed accurately.

 * ``ft_lstnew``
 * ``ft_lstadd_front``